symfony-cmf/symfony-cmf-docs/bundles/menu/menu_factory.rst

 ``NodeInterface``.

 * ``CreateMenuItemFromNodeEvent::setSkipNode(true|false)``: Setting skipNode to
-  true will prevent creation of item form the node and skip any child nodes.
+  true will prevent creation of item from the node and skip any child nodes.
   **Note:** If setSkipNode(true) is called for ``Menu`` the ``ContentAwareFactory`` will still create an empty item for the menu.
 This is to prevent the KnpMenuBundle code from throwing an Exception due to null being passed to a function to render a